 The role of mathematics in elementary schools and the development of teaching/learning strategies are examined, including teaching mathematics to special populations.
 Laboratory/conference required.
 5 contact hours.

-Prerequisite: ELED 202 or SPED 202, with a minimum grade of B-; ELED 222 and ELED 324, each with a minimum grade of B-; MATH 143 and MATH 144 each with a minimum grade of C, and admission to the elementary education teacher preparation program or consent of the department chair.
+Prerequisite: ELED 202 or ELED 202W or SPED 202 or SPED 202W, with a minimum grade of B-; ELED 222 and ELED 324, each with a minimum grade of B-; MATH 143 and MATH 144 each with a minimum grade of C, and admission to the elementary education teacher preparation program or consent of the department chair.

 Offered: Fall, Spring.